Help & Troubleshoot

 Do your students get a message similar to "website can't be reached"?

-Solution: Contact your school's technology department, or someone at your school whose in charge of the internet, and tell them you wish to use this website with your class.
+Solution: Contact your school's technology department, or someone at your school who's in charge of the internet, and tell them you wish to use this website with your class.
 They can simply unblock it by adding it to their list of approved websites within a couple of minutes.

 How can I save my lists?